 Socialization training teaches your puppy how to interact with the world around him.
 Puppy socialization exposes your dog to all the situations that make him growl and tries to correct his responses in those situations.

-But what about a growling dog that is too old for socialization training?
+What about a growling dog that is too old for socialization training?

 It’s never too late to socialize your dog.